EMBRYOPSIDA Pirani & Prado

+2. Vitoideae Eaton

-Lianes (stout trees, herbs; rootstock swollen), climbing by leaf-opposed branch tendrils; raphides smooth; (cuticle waxes as tubular rodlets); (more than one bud/node); leaves opposite, spiral or two-ranked, (simple; unequal pinnate), lamina teeth with gland broadening distally and with foramen, veins from above and below, (stipules adaxially connate); inflorescences leaf-opposed (terminal); (flowers 4-merous); (K lacking vascular traces), (C connate by papillae and calyptrate); (tapetum amoeboid); (pollen binucleate); nectary gynoecial, lobes alternating with A, also annular (investing G; 0); G , collateral or superposed, (placentation parietal), (style long); micropyle endo(bi)stomal, outer integument 4-7 cells across, inner integument (1 - Vitis)2-3(-4) cells across, parietal tissue 3-20 cells across, in radial rows, nucellar cap 2-10 cells across; seed coat ingrowths at raphe [seed ± T-shaped in transverse section]; raphides in the seed coat, palisade 1-2 layered, (cells isodiametric - Cissus group); n = 10-16, 19, 20.
+Lianes (stout trees, herbs; rootstock swollen), climbing by leaf-opposed branch tendrils; raphides smooth; (cuticle waxes as tubular rodlets); (more than one bud/node); leaves opposite, spiral or two-ranked, (simple; unequal pinnate), lamina teeth with gland broadening distally and with foramen, veins from above and below, (stipules adaxially connate); inflorescences leaf-opposed (terminal); (flowers 4-merous); (K lacking vascular traces), (C connate by papillae and calyptrate); (tapetum amoeboid); (pollen binucleate); nectary gynoecial, lobes alternating with A, also annular (investing G; 0); G , collateral or superposed, (placentation parietal), (style long), (hollow); micropyle endo(bi)stomal, outer integument 4-7 cells across, inner integument (1 - Vitis)2-3(-4) cells across, parietal tissue 3-20 cells across, in radial rows, nucellar cap 2-10 cells across; seed coat ingrowths at raphe [seed ± T-shaped in transverse section]; raphides in the seed coat, palisade 1-2 layered, (cells isodiametric - Cissus group); n = 10-16, 19, 20.

 14/825: Cissus (350), Cyphostemma (150: ?= Vitis), Ampelocissus (100), Tetrastigma (95), Vitis (65), Cayratia (65).
 Pantropical and (warm) temperate (map: from Wickens 1976; Meusel et al. 1978; Morley & Toelken 1983; Lombardi 2000; Fl.
 China 12.
 2007; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 5. 2010; Australia's Virtual Herbarium xii.2012; Fl.
 Pakistan).
 [Photo - Flower]

 Age.
-Fossil leaves assigned to Vitoideae are reported from the Late Cretaceous (see R. Burham's Fossil Record of Climbers for references), although wood (Wheeler " LaPasha 1994; Smith et al. 2012) and the distinctive seeds of the family are found only somewhat later.
-The latter in particular are quite common in both North America and Europe in Tertiary deposits.
-There are more than twelve seeds per berry in some of these extinct Vitaceae, which suggests a gynoecium unlike that of any extant member of the family (Manchester & Chen 2009).
+Fossil leaves assigned to Vitoideae are reported from the Late Cretaceous (see R. Burham's Fossil Record of Climbers for references), although wood (Wheeler & LaPasha 1994; Smith et al. 2012) and the distinctive seeds of the family are usually found only somewhat later.
+Seeds are quite common in Caenozoic deposits of both North America and Europe, and there are more than twelve seeds per berry in some of these extinct Vitaceae, which suggests a gynoecium unlike that of any extant member of the family (Manchester & Chen 2009).
 Vitacean fossil woods also have unexpected character combinations (Wheeler & LaPasha 1994).
 Fruits that can be placed in crown-group Vitaceae have recently been found in the Deccan Traps in intertrappean cherts and dated to somewhere around/a little before the K/C boundary ca 66 m.y.a.
 (Manchester et al. 2013: to 6 seeds/fruit).